 Encryption is one component of a wider set of measures to ensure that all information is appropriately secured; other controls such as ensuring adequate physical security and routine backups must also be considered.

-Encryption protects the confidentiality of information by making it unreadable to anyone who doesn’t have the right key (usually a password).
+Encryption protects the confidentiality of information (data) by making it unreadable to anyone who doesn’t have the right 'key'; most commonly a passcode or password.

 Examples of University Information include but are not limited to: research data, finance data and personal information relating to our staff and students.